tatsumoto-ren/tatsumoto-ren.github.io/blog/jp1k-anki-deck.md

 The following sections explain what these decks are.

-### TSCs deck
+## Anki deck

-At AJT we believe that
-the most effective way to learn vocabulary is through targeted sentence cards.
+At Ajatt-Tools we believe that the most effective way to learn vocabulary is through targeted sentence cards.
-This version of the deck is what I personally recommend.
+This deck contains modified targeted sentence cards.
+They differ from regular TSCs.
+If a word contains kanji,
+you can view the furigana reading by hovering over the word with your mouse or clicking on it.

 On the front there's an example sentence.
 The target word appears highlighted.